Cordtus/stickerbot/README.md

 ## Usage

 1. Start the bot on Telegram using the `/start` command.
-2. Select a conversion mode:
+2. Select a mode:
     - **Icon Format**: Converts images to 100x100 for emotes.
     - **Sticker Format**: Converts images to 512x512 (or smaller) with a 50px transparent buffer.
+    - **Manage Sticker Packs**: Create and manage your sticker collections.
-3. Send one or more images to the bot for conversion.
+3. For image conversion, send one or more images to the bot.
-4. Receive processed images as `.webp` documents.
-5. After processing, choose to **Start Over** or **Convert More** in the current mode.
+4. For sticker pack management, you can:
+    - Create a new pack and add stickers
+    - Add stickers to your existing packs
+    - Add external packs to your collection
+    - View and manage your collection

+---

+## Database Schema

+The bot uses SQLite to store persistent data about user sticker packs:

+- **users**: Stores user information
+- **sticker_packs**: Stores sticker pack details
+- **stickers**: Stores information about individual stickers
+- **user_packs**: Manages the relationship between users and packs

+The database file is stored in the `src/data/` directory.

 ---